farahsal1/Obesity_Classification/README.md

 </p>

-Based on the exploratory data analysis, age, height, gender, family history with overweight, number of meals per day (NCP), physical activity (FAF), mode of transportation used frequently (MTRANS), eating high caloric food (FAVC) and eating between meals (CAEC) all appear to have at least a moderate relationship with obesity levels.
+Based on the exploratory data analysis, weight, age, height, gender, family history with overweight, number of meals per day (NCP), physical activity (FAF), mode of transportation used frequently (MTRANS), eating high caloric food (FAVC) and eating between meals (CAEC) all appear to have at least a moderate relationship with obesity levels.
 Comparatively, water intake, alcohol use, technology/screen use, smoking, monitoring calories and consumption of vegetables have a weak relationship with obesity levels.
 I therefore dropped them from my models.

 Since the class variables are based on body mass index (BMI), which itself is derived from weight and height measurements, I have removed those two features from the model.